 Discrimination issues are monitored on an annual basis.
 The monitoring is reported to the boards and faculty.
 The complaints officer will produce statistical information about complaints of discrimination within the NCHP.
 Names of individuals concerned with complaints will not be published.

-We are committed to improving, applying and monitoring this policy and removing obstacles to opportunity for all within the NCHP, NSTT and those we come into contact with.
+We are committed to improving, applying, and monitoring this policy and removing obstacles to opportunity for all within the NCHP, NSTT and those we contact.
 We cultivate diversity through the nurturing and sovereignty of varied perspectives and unconditional positive regard.

 We will maintain a watchful, collegiate atmosphere of recognition and (where necessary) constructive mutual challenge on our process, unconscious assumptions and beliefs, the dynamics of how we teach and the tools we use.
-That right to challenge is seen as developmental and beneficent and extends to students and team members.
-Full participatory access is key to our teaching and learning environment.
+That right to challenge is considered developmental beneficent and extends to students and team members.
+Full participatory access is critical to our teaching and learning environment.
 We will, wherever possible (subject to student disclosure and our risk assessment process), adjust to accommodate the needs of our students.

 Date of the last amendment to this document and ratification by The Academic Board – 16/5/22